Breadth and balance are just two features of a St Andrew’s education.

 With the broad curriculum on offer we are able to create a strong blend of academic, artistic, dramatic, musical and sporting experiences for all children.

 In Years 3 and 4 children are taught in their classes for English, Science, History, Geography, PSHE and TPR (Theology, Philosophy and Religion) with specialist teachers taking them for Art, Computing, Design Technology, French, Music, PE, Swimming and Games.
 They are taught Maths in sets based on ability from Year 3 upwards.

 From Year 7 upwards, children are set by ability in English, Maths, French, Latin and Science.
 Other subjects are taught in these sets but this varies from year to year, for instance in Year 8 Geography and History are taught in English sets.
 PSHE, Drama and Computing are taught in mixed ability groups throughout the school.

-From Year 5 upwards, children whose first language is not English attend specialist EAL lessons instead of studying French and Latin.
+From Year 5 upwards, children whose first language is not English attend specialist EAL lessons instead of studying French and/or Latin.